stavih19/ImageCaption/README.md

 ## The steps logic steps of way (2):

-- Extract features from image by pre-trained mode.
+- Extract features from image by pre-trained model.
 - Decode the extract features to tokens by LSTM model.
-- Convert the tokes to words by dataset vocabliray.
+- Convert the tokes to words based on dataset vocabliray.

 ## Tech